Charlotte Willis gives us her ultimate guide to choosing your ideal vegan protein powder…

 Don’t limit yourself to the obvious choices.
 Thinking outside the box, alongside trial and error, has led me to discover some fantastic and diverse ways to incorporate protein powders into my regular daily diet.
 Some favourites include: replacing half of the flour in a savoury dumpling recipe with rice protein isolate, supercharging a lower-protein soup dish with pea protein powder.

 I use plant protein powders to thicken sauces too.
 I also combine soya and pea protein powders into my overnight-oats every morning, helping transform the watery mixture into a mousse-like pudding texture.
-I regularly snack on hemp protein-infused coconut yogurt with berries or blitz up the endless possibilities of dates, nut butters and protein powder to create a DIY protein bar at a fraction of the retail price!
+I regularly snack on hemp protein-infused coconut yogurt with berries or blitz up the endless possibilities of dates, nut butters and vegan protein powder to create a DIY protein bar at a fraction of the retail price!
 In fact, I rarely make protein shakes from day to day, only as a quick refuel when I’m in a monumental rush.

 Plant-based protein powders come in many different forms and flavours.
 On closer inspection of the tubs and sachets, you’ll find that most vegan powders will contain the same basic combination of ingredients that are simply blended together in varied ratios.
 The four plant-based sources that are most likely to be used are soya, hemp, pea and rice.